Stephen Danz & Associates Files Employee Claims for Violations of the Federal False Claims Act

 Stephen Danz & Associates is devoted to helping employees get justice for employer wrongs.
 One area where employees can earn a significant recovery is proper disclosure of fraud by employers, individuals, businesses, and government agencies.
 Our firm has a long and extensive track record of helping employees blow the whistle on different types of fraud; including fraud in the formation and billing of contracts with the government and government agencies.

 The False Claims Act’s key provisions

-The FCA has been amended several times starting with the year 1986.
+The FCA has been amended several times starting in 1986.
 The False Claims Act includes the right to bring lawsuits against wrongdoers who overbilled, billed for products or services that weren’t provided, knowingly provided substandard parts, and other improper billing.
 The FCA now covers fraud involving many different government agencies in addition to the U.S. Department of Defense.

 The current Federal False Claims Act also provides a strong incentive for disclosing fraud.
 If the U.S. Department of Justice agrees to bring a legal action based on the fraud, any employee or any worker who properly discloses the fraud can be awarded 15% to 25 % of any recovery.
 If the Justice Department declines to take the case and the worker’s attorneys bring a successful action on their own, then the employee can be awarded 25% to 30% of any recovery.
 The government is entitled to treble damages and civil penalties between $5,500 and $11,000 for each violation.
 In addition, defendants who are found liable for fraud are required to separately pay the employee’s legal fees and expenses.